The Amazing Mr. Blunden: Casting

 Lionel Jeffries originally promised Sally Thomsett the role of Lucy.
 She had been cast in the film but shortly before production began she was forced to withdraw from the film due to personal problems that she was dealing with at the time and Lynne Frederick replaced her.

 Rosalyn Landor and Lynne Frederick had both just come off of auditioning and being turned down for the role of Alice in Alice’s Adventures In Wonderland (1972) before being cast in this film.
 Diana Dors had a key support role.

 Spike Milligan, Gert Fröbe, Gene Wilder, David Niven, Michael Gough, David Tomlinson, Peter Cushing, Christopher Lee, Donald Pleasence and Robert Helpmann were all considered for the role of Mr. Blunden.

+Editor Teddy Darvas said "that was done at Pinewood and it was a small budget film.
+Again the casting was excellent... t's a very, very nice ghost story which was a very big success."

 Filming

-The film was shot at Pinewood Studios in 1971 with location filming around the village and church at Hedgerley, Buckinghamshire.
+The film was shot at Pinewood Studios in June and July 1972, with location filming around the village and church at Hedgerley, Buckinghamshire.
 The fire-ravaged derelict stately home was in fact Heatherden Hall, on the estate of which the studios are located and which at that time served as administration offices for the production facilities.